bruceravel/demeter/documentation/Athena/analysis/diff.rst

     measurement can be corrected by normalizing measured data by a blank scan – that is a measurement through the same energy range using the same instrumentation, but measured without the sample in the beam path.
-This sort of correction, as shown in :cite:t:`Chantler-Barnea` is equivalent to a difference spectrum measured in plain |mu| (E) between the data and balnk scan.
+This sort of correction, as shown in :cite:`Chantler-Barnea` is equivalent to a difference spectrum measured in plain |mu| (E) between the data and balnk scan.